 Cartopy is a Python package designed to make drawing maps for data analysis and visualisation as easy as possible.

 Some of the key features of cartopy are:

 - object oriented projection definitions

-- point, line, polygon and image transformations between projections
+- point, line, vector, polygon and image transformations between projections

 - integration to expose advanced mapping in matplotlib with a simple and intuitive interface